litmuschaos/v1-litmus-docs/docs/container-kill.md

 ## Details

+- Pumba chaoslib details
     - Kills one container in the specified application pod by sending SIGKILL termination signal to its docker socket (hence docker runtime is required)
     - Containers are killed using the `kill` command provided by [pumba](https://github.com/alexei-led/pumba)
-- Pumba is run as a daemonset on all nodes in dry-run mode to begin with; the `kill` command is issued during experiment execution via `kubectl exec`
+    - Pumba is run as a daemonset on all nodes in dry-run mode to begin with the `kill` command is issued during experiment execution via `kubectl exec`
+- Containerd chaoslib details
+    - Kills one container in the specified application pod by `crictl-chaos` Lib.
+    - Containers are killed using the `crictl stop` command.
+    - containerd-chaos is run as a daemonset on all nodes in dry-run mode to begin with the `stop` command is issued during experiment execution via `kubectl exec`
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
 - Good for testing recovery of pods having side-car containers

 ## Integrations

-- Container kill is achieved using the `pumba` chaos library
+- Container kill is achieved using the `pumba` or `containerd_chaos` chaos library
-- The desired pumba image can be configured in the env variable `LIB_IMAGE`.
+- The desired pumba and containerd image can be configured in the env variable `LIB_IMAGE`.
 <!--- For the furute, other chaoslibs might be added which do not depend on docker runtime.
 The LIB env varable must be added then.-->

 ## Steps to Execute the Chaos Experiment